Ardab Mutiyaran

-Ardab Mutiyaran is a 2019 Indian Punjabi-language romantic comedy drama film directed by Manav Shah.
+Ardab Mutiyaran is a 2019 Punjabi-language romantic comedy drama film directed by Manav Shah.
 The film is produced by Gunbir Singh Sidhu and Manmord Sidhu under the banner White Hill Studios.
 Starring Sonam Bajwa, Mehreen Pirzada, Ajay Sarkaria and Ninja, the story of the film revolves around Babbu Bains (played by Sonam Bajwa), who fights evils of the society in her own style.
 She represents all the women, who fight for their own identity.

 It was released on 18 October 2019.

 Plot

 Babbu Bains, a young, spirited and bold girl finds her calling as a recovery agent in a finance company (Chaddha Finance) run by another headstrong girl, Shruti.
 Babbu’s partner Vicky is always at the receiving end of Shruti’s wrath.
 Owing to their constant clashes, Shruti sends Babbu for a false recovery to bring her down.
 This results in Babbu meeting Rinku Bansal, an only bachelor in his house dominated by his sisters-in-law.
 Rinku falls head over heels in love with her at first sight.
 Rinku and Babbu get married and Vicky ends up tying the knot with Shruti.
 Vickey's household is dominated by his mother Sudesh as his dad is a hen-pecked husband.
 Thus, begins the epic saga of power play between these women both at their workplace and their respective homes.
 While the men try to make peace between them but end up being pulled at both the ends in this tug of war.